VSchool/dom-debug/README.md

-This project is SUPPOSED TO be able to add sub items to any item.
-Any subItem may also have sub items.
+This project is SUPPOSED TO be able to add items to the list.

+Each item can have it's background changed.

 It's super broken.